 Ireland is a national culinary treasure that will warm travelers’ hearts and fill their stomachs!
-With the summer season right around the corner, what better time to start planning the perfect culinary escape to the Emerald Isle?
+It’s ALWAYS a good time to start planning the perfect culinary escape to the Emerald Isle!
 To help, our friends at The Travel Corporation share the top five places to eat and drink around Ireland during your next visit.

 1. Cong (County Mayo)